-Kelly's Kitchen was a waitress service restaurant chain with 18 branches by 1989.
+Kelly's Kitchen was a waitress service restaurant chain.
+It started in 1987, and had reached 16 branches by the end of 1989.

 - Beacon Hill (A14)